Facebook icon

 • Do I need prior experience or qualifications to take this course?

 There is no formal prerequisite for participating in this course.
-However, it is best suited for aged care and disability support workers who hold or are working towards a Certificate III in Individual Support or a similar qualification and are currently or about to care for a person who is unable to self-inject their insulin.
+However, it is best suited for disability support workers who hold or are working towards a Certificate III in Individual Support or a similar qualification and are currently or about to care for a person who is unable to self-inject their insulin.

 • Will completing this training be enough for the care workers to be allowed to inject insulin?

-No. Training is an essential step, but not enough on its own.
 Your facility must also have clear policies and procedures, delegation processes, a Diabetes Management Plan for the client, and informed consent.
 These elements create the framework that allows trained care workers to perform the task safely and legally.

 • Is your course accredited?